Primordial black holes from metric preheating: mass fraction in the excursion-set approach: Computation of the mass fraction

 \subsubsection{Peak theory}

 In 1986, Bardeen, Bond, Kaiser and Szalay studied the statistics of peaks of Gaussian random fields in \Refa{Bardeen:1985tr}.
 Assuming that structures form where the density field locally peaks, this allows one to derive the number density of objects satisfying certain conditions on the size of their peak, the volume enclosed within the peak, the deviation from sphericity of the peak, \etc Although the same exponential suppression $\propto \ee^{-\delta_\uc^2(R)/(2 \sigma_R^2)}$ as in the Press-Schechter formalism is obtained, see the discussion below \Eq{eq:beta:PS}, the details of the prefactor are found to be different. \Refa{Bardeen:1985tr} also introduced the ``peak-background split'' approximation, which allows one to compute correlations between peaks belonging to two populations having two different, well-separated scales.
+The peak-theory and excursion-set approaches can also be combined, see \eg \Refa{Paranjape:2012ks}, and a recent comparison between these different techniques can be found in \Refa{Gow:2020bzo}.